Addressing Racial Inequality by Investigating Mortgage Denials

 Home ownership has traditionally been one of the main vehicles for accumulating and inheriting wealth in the United States.
 But not everyone has an equal chance to purchase a home.
 Since few people have the cash to buy a home outright, their ability to purchase a home is controlled by whether a bank will provide them a mortgage.

 Knowing where home mortgages are being denied at high rates can give important insight into where families are unable to access this crucial tool in generating wealth.
-PolicyMap’s new home mortgage denial data, which covers applications between 2012 and 2018, can reveal which neighborhoods are facing the greatest challenges for securing home loans.
+PolicyMap’s new home mortgage denial data, which covers applications between 2012 and 2018 and is available with a PolicyMap subscription, can reveal which neighborhoods are facing the greatest challenges for securing home loans.

 Historically, the real estate industry kept Black families and other racial and ethnic minorities from securing home mortgages through “redlining,” or deeming certain neighborhoods as “hazardous” and denying mortgages there as a matter of policy, regardless of the applicant’s means.
 In Atlanta, for example, neighborhoods that were deemed “hazardous” or “definitely declining” were majority Black, whereas those tagged “still desirable” or “best” were majority White.
 We can see these historic designations from the 1930s using risk maps from the Home Owners’ Loan Corporation.